 The Eucharistic aspect Chapter 1 The visionary aspect: "the Son of Perdition" Chapter 2 The practical aspect Chapter 3 He begins by thanking God (the Eucharistic side), while revealing their good traits to encourage them.
 He spoke to them about God's fair judgment so that they may endure suffering with thanksgiving.
-"The Son of Perdition" represents one of the main prophecies in the New Testament.
+1. The opening of the letter (v.
+1-2) 2.
+Thanking God and boasting about them (v.
+3-4) 3.
+God's fair judgment (v.5-10) 4.
+Prayers for them (v.11-12) "That the name of our LORD Jesus Christ Chapter 2 "The Son of Perdition" represents one of the main prophecies in the New Testament.
 The apostle wrote about it to encourage their struggle and vigilance.
 1. The falling away first (They were expecting Christ's coming in their days) (v.1-12) 2.
-Their standing fast in the LORD (v.13-17) The writings of our teacher St. Paul the apostle about the Man of Sin does not destroy his morale, but rather it enflames his desire for the apostolic work in great confidence.
-Although Satan utilizes all his energy for evil, God is glorified through the victory of His saints.
-The opening of the letter (v.
-1-2) Thanking God and boasting about them (v.
-3-4) God's fair judgment (v.5-10) Prayers for them (v.11-12) "That the name of our LORD Jesus Christ may be glorified in you, and you in Him" (II Thess.
-1:12) " for that day will not come unless the falling away comes first, and the man of sin is revealed, the son of perdition, who opposes and exalts himself above all that is called God or that is worshiped, so that he sits as God in the temple of God, showing himself that he is God."
+Their standing fast in the LORD (v.13-17) "for that day will not come unless the falling away comes first, and the man of sin is revealed, the son of perdition, who opposes and exalts himself above all that is called God or that is worshiped, so that he sits as God in the temple of God, showing himself that he is God."
 (II Thess.
-2:3-4) Satan's war is continuous, but it manifests itself in the Man of Sin (the Son of Perdition); his characteristics are: The falling away - His goal is to draw the believers away from their King!
+2:3-4) Satan's war is continuous, but it manifests itself in the Man of Sin (the Son of Perdition); his characteristics are: 1.
+The falling away - His goal is to draw the believers away from Chapter 3The writings of our teacher St. Paul the apostle about the Man of Sin does not destroy his morale, but rather it enflames his desire for the apostolic work in great confi- dence.
+Although Satan utilizes all his energy for evil, God is glorified through the victory of His saints.The apostle works more, asking for the prayers of God's people for him, and their support for him through their upright conduct.1.
+Asking for their prayers for him (v.1- may be glorified in you, and you in Him" (II Thess.
+1:12) The family away - Fils goal is to thaw the believers away from their King!
 The Son of Perdition (leads others to perdition and perishes with them) Opposes God and His church.
 Exalts himself: presents himself as God, in the temple of God.
 Deceives through great miracles and wonders (if possible, even God's chosen) God restrains his manifestation until the suitable time (before Christ's coming), when He will lift the barrier, which is the Divine command confining his appearance.
 This delay will happen when the church is established, giving Satan a last chance to fill his cup of evil.
 God destroys him with his breath, i.e. with His Holy Spirit that grants us victory over Satan and his deceptions.
-The apostle works more, asking for the prayers of God's people for him, and their support for him through their upright conduct.
-1. Asking for their prayers for him (v.1-5) 2.
-Avoiding disorderly behavior (v.6-16) 3.
-The conclusion of the letter (v.17-18) "But as for you, brethren, do not grow weary in doing good."
+Christ's appearance revokes the bitterness of what the Man of Sin has done.
+"But as for you, brethren, do not grow weary in doing good."
 (II Thess.
 3:13)